-Duration of construction, operation, decommissioning etc: Construction will take approximately one year.
-The operation of the site will be long term.
+Duration of construction, operation, decommissioning etc: Works will complete in a matter of months.

 Describe any likely changes to the nearby Natura 2000 sites arising as a result of:

 Reduction of habitat area: The proposed development lies outside the boundaries of the Natura 2000 sites identified in Section 3.3.
 There will be no reduction of designated habitat area.
 There will be no interference with the boundaries of any designated site.
 There will be no direct or indirect impacts or effects upon the habitat qualifying interests of the Lough Oughter and Associated Loughs SAC, i.e., natural eutrophic lakes or bog woodland.
 Neither of these habitats occur within the Zone of Influence of the application site.